C-ORG/whitepaper/README.md

        <em>The multitude</em>
    </td>
    <td>
-       ▪ Get a share of the value created if the organization is successful ▪ Enjoy the same long-term financial benefits as employees do
+       ▪ Get a share of the value created if the organization is successful<br/>
+       ▪ Enjoy the same long-term financial benefits as employees do
    </td>
   </tr>